karoltarasiuk/CanvasShapes/README.md

 You can also run `make open` to open simple examples page.
 It requires Python to be installed.

+##Testing

+To run tests type `make tests`.
+It will open your default browser with test results.
+CanvasShapes uses jasmine testing framework.

 ##Documentation

 Under development.